1. The Path of The Cross

-And for the kid who once hid out in libraries, and who now lays broken upon Your shore, I am a bit of a mess, Lord, but I am Yours:
+As for the kid who once hid out in libraries, and who now lays broken upon Your shore, I am a bit of a mess, Lord, but I am Yours:

-When the world rebuked me, O Lord, you took me in.
+When the world rebuked me, O Lord, You took me in.
 And when I most needed humility, You sent me that which brought me to my knees, that I might remember You.
-When my soul needed cleansing, O Lord, you washed me with tears of repentance that flowed upon my face.
-When I needed sanctuary, O Lord, you gave me Your Church.
-And when I needed healing, O Lord, you sent me the grace and beatific love of Your Godly people.
+When my soul needed cleansing, O Lord, You washed me with tears of repentance that flowed upon my face.
+When I needed sanctuary, O Lord, You gave me Your Church.
+And when I needed healing, O Lord, You sent me the grace and beatific love of Your Godly people.
 May their days be filled with peace and prayer, and all that is holy and sacred.
 Amen.

 With deepest respect and gratitude for the following works: